bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 .
 }
 ```
-Figure X. Template for the `skb` operated on by various network functions.
+Figure 1.
+Template for the `skb` operated on by various network functions.

 This is a big datastructure, so I'm only including the members most
 relevant for the routing discussion.
 The semantics of the members are as follows: